 Real buses have their engines in the back, which in one shot will take away all the unpleasantness of bus travel.
 They are far more comfortable, faster, efficient and safer than our usual truck-buses, and the way to modernization should be by converting all our buses to rear-engined ones.
 But there is a small problem here, as you must be thinking.
 Yes, we have all the Volvos, Mercedes, Scania and other luxury buses that transformed the interstate travel sector with their ultra-comfortable, super-powerful, gleaming machines with rear-mounted engines, multiple axles, air-conditioning, 2 x 2 seating configuration, superior suspension systems, 160 degree reclining seats and cavernous storage space, the travel mode of choice for intercity and overnight travel for the “new” India.
 As much practical and suited for long haul high-priced luxury interstate operations as they are, the new-age buses are hardly suited to cater to the biggest bus transport pie in the country: the relatively short intra-state intercity commuter services averaging around 400 km a trip like KSRTC’s flagship Superfast and Super Express services, the mass commuter market which is still ruled by Ashok Leyland’s and Tata’s chassis-buses.
 Volvos obviously cannot replace them, they are too expensive and too “low capacity”.

 For low-population Western countries, the same Volvo-type buses running our Mumbai-Goa luxury bus service can do very well for all intercity operations, but not in India.
 The nuts and bolts of our public transportation systems are all capacity, capacity, capacity.
 We need carrying capacity first, then speed and safety and then comfort, the priorities of the average bus passenger and operator in India.
 Volvos and other luxury buses cannot satisfy that first and most important factor while our present buses cannot give us the final option at all.
-What we need to figure out is how to match the comfort of the Volvos with carrying capacity of "Indian" buses without substantial increase in costs, a third product that provides us all the three factors.
+What we need to figure out is how to match the comfort of the Volvos with carrying capacity of “Indian” buses without a substantial increase in costs, a third product that provides us all the three factors.
 And that product is a gap which is currently not available in India.
 There simply is no option in-between Leyland chassis buses and luxury-class Volvos available.
 How to get around this?
 Fitting AC units in front engined-truck chassis is certainly not a solution.
-Air-suspension as extra fitting will do no good, as tires are hard nylon ply and it will do nothing to reduce vibration and "jumps" in the back as BMTC buses in Bangalore will clearly demonstrate.
-KSRTC had tried it before and the result were the horrible TATA Globus buses!
+Air-suspension as extra fitting will do no good, as tires are hard nylon ply and it will do nothing to reduce vibration and “jumps” in the back as BMTC buses in Bangalore will clearly demonstrate.
+KSRTC had tried it before and the result was the horrible TATA Globus buses!
 No, fitting more seats in Volvos is not the solution either.
 We need a completely new, quality product and not typical jugaad.

 The “New Bus”!
 The Product that will Transform Indian Public Transport Sector!